ardikars/EUID/README.md

 * Extendability: EUIDs provide the capability to append up to 15 bits of user-defined data, enhancing their versatility.
 * Canonical Encoding: EUIDs follow a canonical encoding format, resulting in a standardized 27-character string representation.
 * Case Insensitivity: EUID decoding is case-insensitive, ensuring consistent interpretation.
-* Typographical and Error Detection: EUIDs utilize a Check-Mod mechanism to detect typographical and transmission errors.
+* Error Detection: EUIDs utilize a Check-Mod mechanism to detect typographical and transmission errors.

 ### Reference implementation